oliwur/directory_stat_exporter/README.md

+# directory statistics for prometheus
-# get simple directory statistics (metrics) for prometheus
+get simple directory statistics (metrics) for prometheus

+## features
 - all done without prometheus libraries
   - don't know if this is a good decesion or a bad one.
 - super simple, the only things provided so far: